3. Messages#

 When activated, update messages are delivered without explicit request from the client.
 The value is a data-report, i.e. a JSON array with the value as its first element, and an JSON object containing the Qualifiers as its second element.

-If an error occurs while determining a parameter, an error_update
+If an error occurs while determining a parameter, an error_update message

 has to be sent, which includes an Error report stating the problem.